 The move to working from home, or some form of hybrid working, is an exciting opportunity for law firms to create a happier, healthier and more productive work experience for your employees.
-Rory MccGwire, whose company Atom switched to working from home and hybrid working many years ago, suggests the best way to go about it.
-(1 March 2022)
+Georgie Whitmore, head of people at Shieldpay, suggests the best way to go about it.
+(Updated 22 February 2023)

 - Set expectations and agree ways of working, such as working hours, availability outside working hours, and how you keep each other updated.